- It’s smart to hire from the top, then expand your team when your resources allow.

-As a rule of thumb, any occupation that is essential to your core business should be filled internally, while anything that is not essential can be outsourced.
-As your team grows, Andrews said, you may bring these additional services in house.
+As a rule of thumb, any occupation that is essential to your core business should be filled internally, while anything nonessential can be outsourced.
+As your team grows, Andrews said, you may bring these additional services in-house.

-Key takeaway: Only outsource roles that are not considered essential to your core business.
+Key takeaway: Only outsource roles that are not essential to your core business.

-When hiring staff, ensure that your employees embody your company vision, mission and culture.
-Andrews said that hiring staff members who have the right values is just as important as finding the right skill set, since they will influence the organization's culture for the future.
+When hiring staff, ensure that your employees embody your company mission and vision statement as well as your company culture.
+Andrews said that hiring staff members who have the right values is just as important as finding the right skill set, since they will influence the organization’s culture for the future.